jenshobo/unitree_sdk2_CoP/README.md

 # unitree_sdk2
 Unitree robot sdk version 2.

+### Changes made

+Adding a new example project ```example/g1/CoP/``` which takes simple written commands and parses them to actions for the humanoid to undertake.

 ### Prebuild environment
 * OS  (Ubuntu 20.04 LTS)
 * CPU  (aarch64 and x86_64)